lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

 -------------------------------

-The folder `templates/bundle/<distribution>` contains templates needed for the `bundle`-tool to run and to create config files for the target folders `repo/bundle/<distribution>/<bundle-number>/conf` (where `<distribution>` is your distribution and `<bundle-number>` is the 5 digit number of a bundle created with the `bundle`-tool; If you are managing multiple distributions, you would probarbly need more than `<distribution>` folder there).
+The folder `templates/bundle/<distribution>` contains templates needed for the `bundle`-tool to run and to create config files for the bundle's config-folders `repo/bundle/<distribution>/<bundle-number>/conf` (where `<distribution>` is your distribution and `<bundle-number>` is the 5 digit number of a bundle created with the `bundle`-tool; If you are managing multiple distributions, you would probarbly need more than `<distribution>` folder there).